Sure, plenty of people live in Greenwich, Connecticut. But is there really a reason to visit Greenwich, CT?

 In fact, more than a few visitors have asked us where to start researching Greenwich, CT real estate or apartments!

 For a town of only a little over 60,000, Greenwich offers much more than a town its size should.
+It’s regularly rated one of the most cute towns in Connecticut.
 Here’s a brief list of some of the highlights as far as things to do in Greenwich:

 Fabulous Greenwich, CT, Shopping